klaemo/popover/Readme.md

 # Popover Component
-Pretty small (11kb), pretty reliable popovers.
+Pretty small (11kb, minified), pretty reliable popovers.
 Loosely follows Backbone's/Ampersand's [View Conventions](http://ampersandjs.com/learn/view-conventions),
 but doesn't require to be used with either one.